ufs-community/ufs-weather-model/doc/UsersGuide/source/IdealizedTC.rst

 The idealized, regional tropical cyclone case is derived from the I-HAFS configuration (:cite:t:`Wang2024`) and is designed to support controlled studies of tropical cyclone dynamics and forecast development.
 This configuration removes real-world data assimilation and ocean coupling, focusing solely on atmospheric forecasts using idealized inputs.

+The case is configured to run at 4-km resolution, with 81 vertical levels.
+The forecast is initialized on 24 August 2019, and initial/lateral boundary conditions are provided for up to a five-day forecast duration.
 Initial and lateral boundary conditions (ICs/LBCs) are derived from a large-scale, idealized global FV3-based atmospheric forecast.
 The initial vortex is constructed using the Reed and Jablonowski (2011) method, introducing a weak, balanced storm into an environment favorable for rapid intensification.
-The preprocessing system generates fixed distributions of geography-related variables and constructs the ICs/LBCs from ``tcvitals`` and GRIB input files.

 This idealized test case uses components derived from the I-HAFS configuration, but within the UFS HSD framework the workflow is simplified.
 The following capabilities are available to users running this case: